Sjeon1/HAADF_Atom_Detection/README.md

 https://pubs.acs.org/doi/10.1021/jacs.1c12466
 https://github.com/HPAI-BSC/AtomDetection_ACSTEM

-This code works under the same principle with the original code, but we are uploading our version because to address the compatibility issue
+This code works under the same principle with the original code, but we are uploading our version to address the compatibility issue.

 ### Package versions
 The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS with packages below.